jilliangmeehan/viatrix/content/notes/books/the boar princess.md

 "Of course, but... whoosh, whoosh..."

 "In return, I will sap your energy.
 The further forward you go in the storm, the more tired and hungry you will become — though I assure you, it will not be life threatening...
 I hope...
 Whoosh, whoosh..."

+> [!NOTE] 🔖
+> what if this is the price of looking for our twin?

 "Oink oink!
 This is, after all, the spirit of the snowstorm," pondered the Princess.